kcossifos/Portfolio/PokemonList/README.md

 ##Descripition
 Small application that allows the user to enter in a Pokemon's name, type, and level and then delete that pokemon if necessary.
 This application includes the following coding languages AngularJS, CSS, and HTML.
+To view this application go to [PokemonList](https://kcossifos.github.io/Portfolio/PokemonList/index.html)

 ##Getting Started
 ```